loyada/dollarx/docs/javadoc/com/github/loyada/jdollarx/singlebrowser/custommatchers/CustomMatchers.rst

 .. java:method:: public static Matcher<Path> hasText(String text)
    :outertype: CustomMatchers

    Successful if element has the text equal to the given parameter in the browser/document.
+Note that internally it creates a new path that includes the "hasText" constraint, and then searches for it, so it is atomic.
 Example use:

    .. parsed-literal::

-      assertThat( path, hasText());
+      assertThat( path, hasText("John"));

    :param text: the text to equal to (case insensitive)
    :return: a custom Hamcrest matcher